-- you have not been in close contact (such as touching their skin or sharing bedding) with someone who has monkeypox or has monkeypox symptoms
+- you have not been in close contact (such as touching their skin or sharing towels, clothes or bedding) with someone who has monkeypox or has monkeypox symptoms

 - you have not recently travelled to west or central Africa

 Anyone can get monkeypox.
-Currently most cases have been in men who are gay, bisexual or have sex with men, so it's particularly important to be aware of the symptoms if you're in these groups.
+Though currently most cases have been in men who are gay, bisexual or have sex with other men, so it's particularly important to be aware of the symptoms if you're in these groups.

 Symptoms of monkeypox

 If you get infected with monkeypox, it usually takes between 5 and 21 days for the first symptoms to appear.

 The first symptoms of monkeypox include:

 - shivering (chills)